<> <> <> <>

 Effectiveness

 Both Wegovy and Mounjaro have been found to be highly effective in achieving significant weight loss.
-However, there is some evidence that Mounjaro may have a slight advantage.
+While Mounjaro has long been thought to be more effective than Wegovy, new research is changing that assumption.

 Cost and availability